• Skip to primary navigation

 labeled ingredients for making bratwurst soup.

-• Pasta: Small pasta shapes like ditalini, orecchiette, or even orzo are perfect for this hearty bratwurst soup.
+Pasta: Small shapes like ditalini, orecchiette, or orzo suit this bratwurst soup best.

-• Broth/stock: If cooking your own beans, you can use the cooking liquid of the beans with 1-2 additional chicken or vegetable stock cubes to taste.
+Broth/stock: If you cook dried beans, use the cooking liquid and adjust the flavor with 1-2 stock cubes.

 See the recipe card for full information on ingredients and quantities.